The Bankrate promise

 - File an insurance claim: The last step is to call your insurance company and start the claim process.
 An agent can help you understand what will be covered and what information is needed to file the claim.
 The claim adjuster will ask to see the photos of your vehicle’s damage as well as the police report.

 In Rhode Island, every driver who carries car insurance should be covered in the event of a hit-and-run.
 But although Rhode Island auto insurance companies must offer uninsured/underinsured motorist coverage as part of a minimum coverage policy, the coverage can be declined in writing.
 Uninsured and underinsured motorist coverage can help pay for your vehicle’s repairs and medical bills if you get hit by a driver who flees the scene.

 In addition, drivers who have a full coverage policy will have extra protection in the event of a hit-and-run.
-Collision insurance could pay for your car repairs and medical payments coverage could compensate you for any medical bills, lost wages and rehabilitation costs, up to your policy limits.
+Collision insurance could pay for your car repairs and medical payments coverage could compensate you for any medical bills, up to your policy limits.

 Financial protection for incidents like hit-and-run accidents is one of the reasons that most insurance experts recommend you purchase more car insurance than the state-recommended minimum limits.

 The best car insurance company is different for every driver.
 It depends on what type of coverage you need, how much you want to spend and where you live, among other things.
 To find the best provider for you, shop around and compare a few companies using your personal criteria, then get quotes to see which carrier can offer the best rate.